milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 provide Netflix games, or portions or features of those games, as part of the Netflix service (for example, some Netflix games are licensed from and run by Service Providers).

 Netflix Marketing Providers when you interact with marketing campaigns promoting the Netflix service or Netflix content (such as our ads on third party services).
-Please see the “Cookies and Internet Advertising” section below for details.
+Please see the “Cookies and other Technologies” section below for details.

 Third-party sites and forums where we provide support for the Netflix service (such as an online support forum for Netflix customer support or for a particular Netflix game).

 Publicly available sources such as public posts on social media platforms (for example, where you have tagged Netflix in a publicly-available social media post, or shared or liked content we have made available on social media) and other information available through public databases, in accordance with applicable laws.

-Advertising Companies: If you subscribe to an ad supported subscription plan, we may collect advertising information about you from other sources, including (collectively referred to as “Advertising Companies”):
+Advertising Companies: We may collect advertising information about you from other sources to support Advertisements, including the following (collectively referred to as “Advertising Companies”):

 Advertisers that run Advertisements on Netflix (“Advertisers”) may provide us with unique identifiers (for example, cookies or resettable device identifiers), demographic information and other information (such as information about your likely interests they have collected or inferred based on your activities online) in order to deliver Advertisements;

 service providers that facilitate the sale, operations, and management of Advertisements (“Ad Service Providers”);

-ad measurement companies that support Netflix and Advertisers in understanding the effectiveness of Advertisements run on Netflix (“Ad Measurement Companies”); and
+ad measurement companies that support Netflix and Advertisers in understanding the effectiveness of Advertisements (“Ad Measurement Companies”); and

-online and offline information providers to support Advertisements (for example, by providing your general location information based on your device’s IP address, such as city, state, and postal code).
+online and offline information providers to support Advertisements (for example, they may provide us your general location information based on your device’s IP address, such as city, state, and postal code or supplementing information we may have about you with demographic data, or provide us information about your likely interests they have collected or inferred based on your activities online).

 How We Use Your Personal Information

 We use your personal information to provide, maintain, improve, and promote the Netflix service, and to communicate with you.
 This involves using the categories of personal information listed above for the following purposes:

-To provide our service including all features and functionalities, websites and apps, user interfaces, and content and software associated with the Netflix service.
-This includes personalized recommendations for Netflix content that we think will be of interest to you (learn more regarding recommendations for shows and movies: netflix.com/recommendations).
-This may also include personalizing the features and functionalities of the service (such as the way in which the recommendations are presented to you), and localizing Netflix content relevant to your geography in compliance with our content partners’ licensing terms.
-We use the following categories of personal information for this purpose: personal details, Netflix account/profile information, usage information, device and network information, and communications.
+To provide our service including making personalized recommendations for Netflix content that we think will be of interest to you (learn more: netflix.com/recommendations).
+This may also include personalizing and optimizing the features and functionalities of the service (such as the way in which the recommendations are presented to you), and localizing Netflix content relevant to your geography in compliance with our content partners’ licensing terms.
+We use the following categories of personal information for this purpose: personal details, Netflix account/profile information, purchase information, usage information, device and network information, and communications.

 To administer and operate our business including purposes such as processing payments and any gift cards you redeem, sending transactional communications to you (such as confirmation of subscription start date or information about changes to your account), determining your internet service provider to support network troubleshooting issues, responding to your inquiries and requests, and assisting you with operational requests such as password resets.
-We use the following categories of personal information for this purpose: personal details, payment details, Netflix account/profile information, usage information, device and network information, and communications.
+We use the following categories of personal information for this purpose: personal details, payment details, purchase information, Netflix account/profile information, usage information, device and network information, and communications.

 To research, analyze, and improve our services such as analyzing and understanding our audience to improve our services and optimize Netflix content selection and service delivery.
 This may also include processing your personal information in connection with any surveys you participate in.
-We use the following categories of personal information for this purpose: personal details, payment details, Netflix account/profile information, usage information, device and network information, and communications.
+We use the following categories of personal information for this purpose: personal details, payment details, purchase information, Netflix account/profile information, usage information, device and network information, and communications.

 To enable Partner integrations and promotions so that our Partners can promote the Netflix service and make it available to you through Partner devices and integrations, based on the specific relationship you have with the Partner.
 We use the following categories of personal information for this purpose: personal details, payment details, Netflix account/profile information, usage information, device and network information, and communications.

 To send marketing and informational messages including news and promotional communications about our service, new features, available Netflix content, and special offers, as well as Netflix marketing on third party services.
 Any of these messages, including Netflix marketing on third party services, may be personalized for you or your likely interests.
 Please see the section “Communication Preferences” below to change your communications preferences.
-To understand your choices in connection with Netflix’s marketing on third party services, please see the “Cookies and Internet Advertising” section below.
-Depending on the nature of the message we send, we may use the following categories of personal information for this purpose: personal details, Netflix account/profile information, usage information, device and network information, and communications.
+To understand your choices in connection with Netflix’s marketing on third party services, please see the “Cookies and other Technologies” section below.
+Depending on the nature of the message we send, we may use the following categories of personal information for this purpose: personal details, Netflix account/profile information, purchase information, usage information, device and network information, and communications.

-To operate our ad supported subscription plan including to provide, analyze, administer, enhance, optimize, select, and deliver Advertisements.
+To support Advertisements including to provide, analyze, administer, enhance, optimize, select, deliver, and measure Advertisements.
 We use the following categories of personal information for this purpose: personal details, Netflix account/profile information, usage information, advertising information, and device and network information.

 We use your personal information to present you with Advertisements.
 Some of our Advertisements may be behavioral advertisements (“behavioral advertisements” are those that are selected based on information about your use and/or interactions with unaffiliated third party services).
-Within our ad supported subscriptions plan, behavioral advertisements may be based on information regarding your use and/or interactions with unaffiliated third party services provided to us by Advertising Companies (see definition above).
 Please see the section “Advertising Choices” below to learn about your choices.

 For safety, security, and fraud prevention including to secure our systems, protect our business, and to investigate, prevent, and detect prohibited or illegal activities and other security/technical issues.
 We use the following categories of personal information for this purpose: personal details, payment details, Netflix account/profile information, usage information, advertising information, device and network information, and communications.

-To comply with law and enforce our Terms of Use including to satisfy applicable law, regulation, legal process, or governmental request, and to protect against harm to the rights, property or safety of Netflix, its users or the public, as required or permitted by law.
-This also includes enforcing our terms, such as determining whether and for which Netflix signup offers you are eligible and whether a particular device is permitted to use the account consistent with our Terms of Use.
+To comply with law and enforce the Netflix Terms of Use including to satisfy applicable law, regulation, legal process, or governmental request, and to protect against harm to the rights, property or safety of Netflix, its users or the public, as required or permitted by law, and to enforce applicable community guidelines.
+This also includes determining whether and for which Netflix signup offers you are eligible and whether a particular device is permitted to use the account consistent with the Netflix Terms of Use.
 We use the following categories of personal information for this purpose: personal details, payment details, Netflix account/profile information, usage information, advertising information, device and network information, and communications.

 Who We Disclose Personal Information To

 We may disclose your personal information to the following parties:

-The Netflix family of companies: We share your personal information among the Netflix family of companies (see help.netflix.com/legal/corpinfo) as needed for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to enable Partner integrations and promotions; to send marketing and informational messages; to operate our ad supported subscription plan; for safety, security, and fraud prevention; and to comply with law and enforce our Terms of Use.
+The Netflix family of companies: We share your personal information among the Netflix family of companies (see help.netflix.com/legal/corpinfo) as needed for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to enable Partner integrations and promotions; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.

 Service Providers: We use Service Providers to perform services on our behalf or to assist us with the provision of services to you.
 For example, we use Service Providers to provide communications, security, infrastructure and IT services, game-related services, to personalize and improve our service, and to process payments.
 We do not authorize them to use or disclose your personal information except in connection with providing their services (which may include maintaining and improving their services).
-To help maintain the safety and security of our service and users, we and our Service Providers may monitor and record message content (such as chat functionality) to identify harmful behavior, security risks, and violations of our Terms of Use and community guidelines.
-Our Service Providers may process your personal information for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; for safety, security, and fraud prevention; and to comply with law and enforce our Terms of Use.
+To help maintain the safety and security of our service and users, we and our Service Providers may monitor and record message content (such as chat functionality) to identify harmful behavior, security risks, and violations of the Netflix Terms of Use and community guidelines.
+Our Service Providers may process your personal information for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to send marketing and informational messages; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.

 Partners: If you have a relationship with one or more of our Partners, we may share certain personal information with them to fulfill your requests in compliance with applicable law.
 For example, depending on what Partner services you use, we may share personal information so that Netflix content and features can be suggested to you in the Partner’s user interface.
 Partners may process your personal information for the following purposes: to administer and operate our business; to research, analyze, and improve our services; to enable Partner integrations and promotions; and to send marketing and informational messages.

 Netflix marketing providers: When we market Netflix on third party services, some of those services, as well as the marketing Service Providers that we use to purchase, deliver, optimize, or measure our marketing (collectively “Netflix Marketing Providers”) may receive information from us (for example, the steps completed in Netflix membership process).
 Common uses of this type of information are to measure the effectiveness and optimize our marketing campaigns, and to avoid marketing to a device of a person that is already a Netflix member.
 Netflix uses contractual and technical measures designed to prevent Netflix Marketing Providers from accessing information regarding specific shows or movie title selections you make, URLs you land on, or shows or movies you have watched on our service.
 We do not share information about title selections of shows or movies you have watched on our service.
 Netflix Marketing Providers may process your personal information for the following purposes: to research, analyze, and improve our services; and to send marketing and informational messages.

-Advertising Companies: If you subscribe to an ad supported subscription plan, we may share certain personal information with Advertising Companies (see definition above) in order to select Advertisements shown on Netflix, to facilitate interaction with Advertisements, and to measure and improve effectiveness of Advertisements.
-These companies may process your personal information for the following purposes: to operate our ad supported subscription plan.
+Advertising Companies: We may disclose certain personal information to Advertising Companies (see definition above) in order to select Advertisements shown on Netflix, to facilitate interaction with Advertisements, and to measure and improve effectiveness of Advertisements.
+These companies may process your personal information for the following purposes: to support Advertisements.

 Promotional collaborations: We may collaborate with third parties to offer promotions.
 To fulfill these types of promotions, we and the third parties may use your personal information for the following purposes: to enable Partner integrations and promotions; and to send marketing and informational messages.

 Corporate transactions: In connection with a reorganization, restructuring, merger or sale, or other transfer of assets, we will transfer personal information provided the receiving party agrees to respect your personal information in a manner that is consistent with this Privacy Statement.
-We may disclose your personal information in such instances for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to enable Partner integrations and promotions; to send marketing and informational messages; to operate our ad supported subscription plan; for safety, security, and fraud prevention; and to comply with law and enforce our Terms of Use.
+We may disclose your personal information in such instances for the following purposes: to provide our service; to administer and operate our business; to research, analyze, and improve our services; to enable Partner integrations and promotions; to send marketing and informational messages; to support Advertisements; for safety, security, and fraud prevention; and to comply with law and enforce the Netflix Terms of Use.

 Safety, security and fraud prevention: Netflix and its Service Providers may disclose your personal information to third parties where we reasonably believe disclosure is needed for the purpose of: safety, security, and fraud prevention.

-Compliance with law and enforcing our Terms of Use: We may disclose your personal information as necessary to comply with applicable law, regulation, legal process, or governmental request, and processing necessary to protect against harm to the rights, property or safety of Netflix, its users or the public, as required or permitted by law.
-We may disclose personal information for the following purpose: to comply with law and enforce our Terms of Use.
+Compliance with law and enforcing the Netflix Terms of Use: We may disclose your personal information as necessary to comply with applicable law, regulation, legal process, or governmental request, and processing necessary to protect against harm to the rights, property or safety of Netflix, its users or the public, as required or permitted by law.
+We may disclose personal information for the following purpose: to comply with law and enforce the Netflix Terms of Use.

 International Transfers of Personal Information